New Developments and Proposed Projects

 Unionville Commons in the City of Markham

-In partnership with Martinway Development Ltd., The Regional Municipality of York is constructing new affordable housing for seniors at 4310 Highway 7 East in the City of Markham.
+In partnership with Martinway Development Ltd., York Region is constructing new affordable housing for seniors at 4310 Highway 7 East in the City of Markham.

 Recently Completed Projects